BaoNguyen151654/MLOPS_FRAUD_DETECTION/README.md

 - **The model predicts a fraud transaction as non-fraud (False Negative):** Scammers love this.
 In this case, our customers lose their money.
 From the company’s perspective, failing to handle fraud cases can also lead to legal exposure.
 - **The model predicts a non-fraud transaction as fraud (False Positive):** Customers may be annoyed by the extra friction, but no financial loss occurs since the transaction can be released once the customer confirms it.

 **=> This is clearly a trade-off between financial loss and customer experience.
-As a business owner, my priority would be to minimize false negatives and accept more friction if necessary, therefore optimizing recall over precision is my priority.**
+In this case, my business sense tells me to minimize false negatives and accept more friction if necessary, therefore optimizing recall over precision is my priority.**

               Precision    Recall  F1-score   Support